Sanix-Darker/tidi/README.md

 # some cleans
 # build npm ready bundles to be consumed by other Preact web apps
 # copy the final.html from source to dist
+# optional, because you can use the one from this repo directly...
 make build

 # then run de dist content using serve or http-server